 Highlights include the Egyptian Lighthouse in the harbor, walking through the old town, and climbing up to the Fortezza.

-Located between Kissamos and Chania, Balos Lagoon is a gorgeous spot with claims to being the most photographed beach in Crete.
+Located between Kissamos and Chania, Balos Lagoon is a gorgeous spot with claims to be the most photographed beach in Crete.

 The most famous vacation spot in southern Crete, Plakias has been able to maintain its small-town feel despite the tourists who love to relax here every summer.